 - Polyclinic of the Commission for the Promotion of Scientists

-- Central polyclinic of the People’s Commissariat of Healthcare of the USSR (later — Ministry of Healthcare of the USSR)
+- Central polyclinic of the People’s Commissariat of Health of the USSR (later — Ministry of Health of the USSR)

-- Central polyclinic of the Ministry of Healthcare of the RSFSR
+- Central polyclinic of the Ministry of Health of the RSFSR

-- Central polyclinic and central hospital of the Ministry of Healthcare of the RSFSR
+- Central polyclinic and central hospital of the Ministry of Health of the RSFSR

 - Hospital and polyclinic association of the central polyclinic and central hospital of the Ministry of Health of the RSFSR

-- The Central Polyclinic and the Central Hospital of the Ministry of Healthcare of the RSFSR
+- The Central Polyclinic and the Central Hospital of the Ministry of Health of the RSFSR

-- Polyclinic No. 2 and Republican Clinical Hospital No. 2 of the Medical Diagnostic Association of the Ministry of Healthcare and Medical Industry of Russia
+- Polyclinic No. 2 and Republican Clinical Hospital No. 2 of the Medical Diagnostic Association of the Ministry of Health and Medical Industry of Russia

-- Polyclinic No. 2 and Clinical Hospital No. 2 of the state institution “The State Medical Center of the Ministry of Healthcare of Russia”
+- Polyclinic No. 2 and Clinical Hospital No. 2 of the state institution “The State Medical Center of the Ministry of Health of Russia”

-- Polyclinic No. 1 and the central clinical and diagnostic complex of the Federal State Institution “National Pirogov Medical Surgical Center of Ministry of Healthcare of Russia” (2003-2004)
+- Polyclinic No. 1 and the central clinical and diagnostic complex of the Federal State Institution “National Medical and Surgical Center named after N.I.
+Pirogov” of the Ministry of Health of the Russian Federation

-Since the twenties of the last century and before the beginning of the new century, the polyclinic and hospital, from which the history of the Pirogov Center began, were intended for scientists and creative intellectuals.
+Since the twenties of the last century and before the beginning of the new century, the polyclinic and hospital, from which the history of the Pirogov National Medical and Surgical Center began, were intended for scientists and creative intellectuals.
 Therefore, starting with the CECILS‘s polyclinic, the coryphaees of the time worked here, including outstanding domestic surgeons:

 Polyclinic for scientists in the center of Moscow (Gagarinsky per.
 37) was famous for therapists who made a significant contribution to the development of Russian medicine, such as V.F.
 Zelenin, M.P.
 Konchalovsky, D.D.
 Pletnev, D.M.
 Russian, V.D.
 Shervinsky, A.I.
 Yarotsky, G.F.
 Lang et al.